dojo/core/README.md

 import { lateBind, mixin } from 'src/lang'; // this imports lateBind and mixin from the module
 ```

-#### Compile To JavaScript
+### Compile To JavaScript

-Once downloaded, you can compile the TypesScript files by first installing the project dependencey with:
+Once downloaded, you can compile the TypesScript files by first installing the project dependencies with:

 ```
 npm install